 NewGen Innovation and Entrepreneurship Development Centre (NewGen IEDC)

 The NewGen IEDC programme is a five-year programme that would be implemented in an educational institution.
-The NewGen IEDC programme wil support maximum of 20 new projects.
+The NewGen IEDC programme will support maximum of 20 new projects.

 Single Point Registration Scheme

 The Single Point Registration Scheme (SPRS) is a startup scheme which was launched in 2003.
 It is managed by the National Small Industries Corporation (NSIC).
 NSIC registers all Micro & Small Enterprises (MSEs) in India under this Single Point Registration Scheme to participate in government purchases.

-Enterprises are classified as Micro, Small & Medium based on the limit of investment for manufacturing or service sector.
+Enterprises are classified as Micro, Small & Medium based on the limit of investment for the manufacturing or service sector.
 Eligible MSME units are provided with Udyog Aadhar registration certificate.
 All Central Ministries/Departments /PSUs shall set an annual goal of minimum 20% of total annual purchases of products produced or rendered by MSMEs.
 For exclusive purchase from MSMEs, about 358 items are reserved.

 Also read: List of Startups in Delhi

-The government is promoting these schemes not only to increase the number of people who are getting the benefits from them but also to highlight the work they have done in the last 5 years.
-These initiatives are introduced for entrepreneurship development.
-India seems to be going towards the era of entrepreneurship.
-In the next 10 years, we can have equal number of successful startups as of USA's.
+The government is promoting these schemes not only to increase the number of people who are benefitting from them but also to highlight the work they have done in the last 5 years.
+These initiatives have been introduced for the development of the Indian startup ecosystem.
+India seems to be heading towards the era of entrepreneurship.
+In the next 10 years, India may host as many successful startups as the USA or any other leading nation.

 Read more: 2018 list of top 50 richest people in India